-SIGNIFICANT ACQUISITION, DISPOSAL OR INVESTMENT
+MATERIAL ACQUISITION, DISPOSAL OR SIGNIFICANT INVESTMENT

-The Group did not have any material acquisition and disposals of subsidiaries and affiliated companies, and investment during the year under review.
+As at 31 December 2016, the Group had no specific acquisition target.
+The Group did not have any material acquisition, disposals of subsidiaries or affiliated companies or significant investment during the year under review.